Greek Orthodox Metropolis of Chicago: History

+Organization

 The majority of metropolis parishes are concentrated in the Chicago metropolitan area, where immigrants arrived as early as the 19th century.
-Hence, the older parishes are to be found primarily in the older Midwestern industrialized cities, while newer congregations have followed demographic patterns, locating in suburban and even rural/missionary contexts.
+The older parishes are found primarily in the older Midwestern industrialized cities, while newer congregations have followed demographic patterns in suburban and even rural/missionary contexts.
 Within recent decades, Metropolis churches have been built integrating traditional Byzantine forms; earlier structures, in contrast, often were acquired from other faith groups.